Emma Jørgensen

 Emma Aastrand Jørgensen (born 30 January 1996) is a Danish sprint canoeist.
 She and her team-mate Henriette Engel Hansen won the women's K-2 1000 m title at the 2014 World Championships.

 Career

 She competed at the 2016 Summer Olympics, winning the silver medal in K-1 500 metres.
 She was defeated by the defending champion Danuta Kozák.
 She won a bronze medal at the 2016 European Championships in the same category.

 Jørgensen competed at the 2020 Summer Olympics, winning a bronze medal in the K-1 200 metres event, finishing behind Lisa Carrington and Teresa Portela and also in the K-1 500 metres event, finishing behind Lisa Carrington and Tamara Csipes.
+At her third Olympic Games in Paris, she won her second bronze medal in the K-1 500 metres event, finishing behind Lisa Carrington and Tamara Csipes, just as she had three years earlier in Tokyo.